Skip to main content Skip to footer

 Explore medical school websites, read prospectuses, and search online to expand your knowledge.

-This information is based on Study Medicine: Applying for Medical School and Becoming a Medical Student, a free course on FutureLearn.
-It was developed by the University of Glasgow and used here with kind permission.
+This information is based on a free course developed by the University of Glasgow on FutureLearn.
+It is used here with kind permission.

 There are 5 medical schools in Scotland.
 Use the map to find out more about each location.